pyos/yoboard/README.md

 #### How to start this crap?

 `python -m yoboard.database` in one terminal window, `python -m yoboard` in another one.
+The latter can be replaced with `gunicorn yoboard.core:app`, if you're feeling especially hipster-y.
+A properly configured `nginx` is recommended to serve files from /static/.

 #### Why doesn't it use my favorite (No)?SQL database?